Beth Venable, MS, LPC/I – Upstate FORT Founder and Therapist

 Working in residential treatment settings for over ten years introduced Beth to the power of using experiences and adventure in treatment planning and delivery.
 After initial intake, and pending safety, clients are offered adventure based counseling alternatives in her practice.

-Read Who We Are for more information about Beth and the inspiration to create Upstate FORT as a a community organization.
+Read Who We Are for more information about Beth and the inspiration to create Upstate FORT as a community organization.

 Nicole Grimm, MA, LPC – Therapist

 As a Licensed Professional Counselor and art therapist, Nicole creates a safe, welcoming environment that will enable clients to create positive change in their life, family and community.